Army West Point Athletics

 - Assistant Men's Basketball Coach

-Will Louis joined Army West Point as an assistant coach in July of 2025.
+Will Louis joined Army West Point as an assistant coach in July of 2025 and will enter his second year on the Black Knights staff in the 2026-27 season.

 Prior to joining the Army coaching staff, Louis served as the director of sales and recruiting for the Hoop Group.